-You’ve reached week 31 of your pregnancy — 29 weeks from conception.
-Let’s talk about baby’s position, cramps, and other pregnancy symptoms at week 31.
+You’ve reached week 31 of your pregnancy — 29 weeks from when your baby was conceived.
+Let’s talk about baby’s development and position, and about cramps and other pregnancy symptoms at week 31.

 Table of contents

 At week 31, your baby weighs about 3 1/3 pounds.
 Her total length is now nearly 16 inches.

 Your belly is continuing to grow, too!
 The uterus now fills a large part of your abdomen.
 The top of it rests about 4 1/4 inches from your belly button, meaning that the fundal height is just over 12 inches from the pubic symphysis.
 Depending on your prepregnancy weight and how you’ve gained along the way, your total pregnancy weight gain is likely between 21 and 27 pounds (2).

 Baby is growing in leaps and bounds now, and making the following big changes:

 - Baby responds to sound